 In December 2019, a group of companies (Barry Callebaut AG, Mars Wrigley and Mondelēz International), The VOICE Network, Rainforest Alliance and Fairtrade, called on the European Union – by far the largest importer and consumer of cocoa in the world – to put in place a mandatory Human Rights and Environmental Due Diligence regulation and in parallel to negotiate bilateral agreements with cocoa origin governments to create the frameworks necessary to achieve this aim and provide financial and technical support to those governments to do so.

-Since the original publication of this call for an EU Due Diligence requirement, various cocoa and chocolate companies have joined this coalition.
-The coalition now includes a group of companies (Ferrero, Hershey, Mars Wrigley, Mondelēz International, Nestle, Tony’s Chocolonely, Unilever), certification organisations (Fairtrade International, Rainforest Alliance), NGOs (Fair Trade Advocacy Office, Solidaridad, VOICE Network) and multi-stakeholder organisations (International Cocoa Initiative),
+Since the original publication of this call for an EU Due Diligence requirement, various cocoa and chocolate companies have joined this group, that is by now being called by most the Cocoa Coalition.
+This Cocoa Coalition now includes a group of companies (Ferrero, Hershey, Mars Wrigley, Mondelēz International, Nestle, Tony’s Chocolonely, Unilever), certification organisations (Fairtrade International, Rainforest Alliance), NGOs (Fair Trade Advocacy Office, Solidaridad, VOICE Network) and multi-stakeholder organisations (International Cocoa Initiative),

 This informal coalition has since then released two additional papers, outlining their suggestions for the design of bilateral agreements with cocoa producing countries to strengthen an enabling environment, as well as providing further details for an EU mandatory human rights and environmental due diligence regulation (French translation also available).